Netflix/falcor/_includes/homepage-getting-started.md

 ### Creating a Virtual JSON Resource

-In this example we will use the falcor Router to build a Virtual JSON resource on an app server.
-The and host it at /model.json.
+In this example we will use the falcor Router to build a Virtual JSON resource on an app server and host it at /model.json.
 The JSON resource will contain the following contents:

 ~~~js
 {